Traumatic memories: Video gaming

-The explanation given for the success of administrating Tetris as opposed to other interventions is that Tetris draws heavily on visuospatial processing power.
+The explanation given for the success of administering Tetris as opposed to other interventions is that Tetris draws heavily on visuospatial processing power.
 Because the brain only has a limited supply of resources to process information, playing Tetris hinders the ability of the brain to focus on other visual information, such as traumatic images.
 However, the details of the event can still be thought of and rehearsed verbally, as Tetris should not interfere with verbal processes of the brain.
 This explains why participants could remember the details of the footage they watched but why they still experienced fewer flashbacks.

 Neuroscience has shown that memories are vulnerable to disruption for several hours after they form.
 Holmes and colleagues proposed that because of this visuospatial distractors like Tetris, if administered within six hours of a traumatic event could help prevent symptoms of flashbacks.
-Also there is some evidence that memories can become vulnerable to disruption even at longer periods of time in a process known as reconsolidation.
+Also there is some evidence that memories can become vulnerable to disruption even at longer periods of time in a process known as memory reconsolidation.